fluentnumbers/obsidian-quartz/content/ML/LLM/tokenization.md

 - The items in the vocabulary should be meaningful, otherwise an LLM will struggle to make sense of them.
 	- ==charactrer-level tokenization is not good==

-## Common LLM issues arising due to tokenization
+## Common issues due to tokenization

-^ea505b

 - due to [[tokenization]] LLM has issues with many simple tasks (spelling, simple string processing) or has problems when encountering strings like `< |endofstring| >`, etc. ==many of the issues were patched in advanced models or using tools and agents in combination with LLM==
 - spelling words, spelling tasks like reversing strings: some tokens denote multiple quite long character sequences, so too much is cramped into one token
 	- asking the model to split a string into a list of characters first and then answer your question helps